233679/Class-notes/Algorithm-Complexity/Sorting algorithms/Bubble-Sort.md

 - Worst case: O($n^2$)
 - Average case: O($n^2$)

 Click [here](https://www.sortvisualizer.com/bubblesort/) for a demonstration of the algorithm at work.
-(The link only shows an optimised version of bubble sort).
+(The link only shows an optimized version of bubble sort).

+Bubble sort has a [space complexity](../Complexity/Space-Complexity.md) of O($1$) as no matter the size of the array, only the current elements being compared/swapped & the index of the array will be present in memory.